jonathanknowles/haskell-calculator/README.md

 The web interface is built with GHCJS.

 First ensure that you have a recent version of [NodeJS](https://nodejs.org/) installed.
-(Versions 6.6.0 and 6.7.0 should both work.)
+(Version 6.6.0 or later should work.)

 Then run: